Published: November 19, 2020

-#2: Live Support should be quick and 24/7 accessible.
-Most likely customers will often have questions about shipping, refunding & return, account problems, etc.
+#2: Live Support should be quick and accessible 24/7.
+Customers will often have questions about shipping, refunding & return, account problems, etc.

 Many of us have heard about Upwork which is a perfect example of a marketplace website for services.

 The variety of services is enormously diverse.
-From wedding cameramen to dog walkers, from Facebook promotion to website development, from translating two pages of text for a game to interpreting business negotiations.
+You can find anything from wedding cameramen to dog walkers, from Facebook promotion to website development, from translating two pages of text for a game to interpreting business negotiations, etc.

 The monetization model is also worth attention.
-Users have to buy Proposals (points for freelancers to submit their candidacy) and take a 20% commission from each deal not depending on the budget.
+Users have to buy Proposals (points for freelancers to submit their candidacy) and take a 20% commission from each deal regardless of the budget.